UmberThor/Ball-Balancing-Robot/README.md

 | `link_upper.stl` | upper link, from the elbow to the plate | 3 |
 | `plate.stl` | ring that holds the transparent plate | 1 |

-The pins of the joints are not printed: in the real robot they are three screws.

 > **On the ball joints.** They are *modeled* as ball joints but the physical model realizes them as a screw through a clearance hole.
 That is nominally a pin joint; the extra rotational freedom comes from the clearance, so it is a compliant stand-in for a spherical pair rather than a true ball joint.